PyMarc2/virus-propagation-simulator/README.md

     'timeBeforeNonInfectious'
     'willQuarantine'

+All those parameters are decided in the `VirusSimulator` class.
+They are distributed according to the gaussian curve generated with the _mean_ and _sd_ in the .json.

-and all the following states:
+and a `Person` encapsulates all the following states:

       self.listOfRelatives = []
       self.timeSinceInfection = 0